 Laryngospasms usually last less than a minute.
-During that time, he can not speak or breathe.
-Laryngospasms are not usually an indicator of a serious problem, and are generally not fatal.
+During that time, he could not speak or breathe.
+Laryngospasms are not usually an indicator of a severe problem and are generally not fatal.

 You can experience laryngospasm once and never have one again.
 If you have recurrent laryngospasms, you should find out what is causing them.

 If you have recurrent laryngospasms, it is probably a symptom of something else.